Here are some of my thoughts on the future of culture and identity.

 Cultural experience

 For us lucky few who were here and now, who could benefit from cheaper flights, which allowed some of us to travel around our country or even the world.
 Exposure to other cultures I think deepens understanding for those willing to learn and may also give us a greater appreciation of our culture.
-Of course it is all about the experience, who you meet, the events that occur whilst you are in that country.
+Of course, it is all about the experience, who you meet, and the events that occur whilst you are in that country.
 Serendipity really.

 Expressions of culture